CarltonTB/Coding-Problems/README.md

-# Data-Mining-Problems
+# Coding Problems
-This repo contains code to solve problems in data mining that are intereting to me.
+This repo contains code to solve problems that are interesting to me.

 HAC.py: performs hierarchical agglomerative clustering on a set of data points